authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

   is covered by the DKIM-Signature, uses that to do the BIMI query in DNS).

-* If a BIMI record is found, the receiver then retrieves the BIMI certificate from the location that the BIMI record points to, and attempts to verify the BIMI cert with each public key it has from the MVAs that it works with.
+* If a BIMI record is found, the receiver then retrieves the BIMI certificate from the location that the BIMI record points to, and attempts to verify the BIMI cert using a trusted root certificate. .

 * Upon successful verification of the cert, the receiver extracts the verified image file from the VMC.
 If the SVG also passes the SVG validation steps then this is a successful BIMI verification.